 Returning to Celtic, Ciftci made four further appearances, all as a substitute, with no goals before being loaned out again, this time to Pogon Szczecin of the Polish Ekstraklasa (top tier), where he played eight times with no goals before suffering an ankle injury in April 2017.

-In January 2017 his loan spell was cancelled to enable him to return to Celtic and then sign for Scottish Premiership side Motherwell on loan for the remainder of the season, under the tutelage of former Pilgrim Keith Lasley and linking up with ex-Pilgrims Peter Hartley, Carl McHugh and Craig Tanner.
+In January 2018 his loan spell was cancelled to enable him to return to Celtic and then sign for Scottish Premiership side Motherwell on loan for the remainder of the season, under the tutelage of former Pilgrim Keith Lasley and linking up with ex-Pilgrims Peter Hartley, Carl McHugh and Craig Tanner.
+Scoring three in 15 for Motherwell, Ciftci was released from his Celtic contract at the end of the season, a year early, and returned to Turkey to sign for newly-relegated second-flight side and one-time Argyle pre-season opponents, Genclerbirligi, for the 2018-19 campaign.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.